a20351766/udo.1.4.0/docs/source/ledger/ledger.md

 expressed as: World state W is derived from blockchain B.*

-It's helpful to think of there being one **logical** ledger in a Hyperledger Fabric network.
+It's helpful to think of there being one **logical** ledger in a Hyperledger UDO network.
 In reality, the network maintains multiple copies of a ledger -- which are kept consistent with every other copy through a process called **consensus**.
 The term **Distributed Ledger Technology** (**DLT**) is often associated with this kind of ledger -- one that is logically singular, but has